-Some electrical appliances create fire or health hazards; other appliances do not and are permitted in the residence halls (such as popcorn poppers, coffee makers, hot pots, fans, electric potpourri burners, refrigerators less than 3.2 cubic feet, and non-halogen lamps).
+Some electrical appliances create fire or health hazards; other appliances do not and are permitted in the residence halls (such as air popcorn poppers, coffee makers with automatic shut-off, hot pots, fans, irons with automatic shut-off, refrigerators less than 3.2 cubic feet, and non-halogen lamps).
 Prohibited appliances include, but are not limited to:

 Residents are allowed to have one refrigerator under 3.2 cubic feet in size in each room.

 Animals present a definite health concern to residence hall living because of disease and allergies and potential damage to the buildings in the form of stains and odor.
 Pets, with the exception of fish (no piranhas), are not permitted in college housing.
 In accordance with the Fair Housing Act, emotional support animals are allowed if deemed necessary after completion of the Emotional Support Animal application through Disability Services.

 7. INTERVISITATION/GUESTS/QUIET HOURS AND COURTESY HOURS